gredta/web-programming/documentation.md

   due to the lack of resources.
   - I might create an API for the Pick-Up Services resources.
 The information on that page is completely static and it seems like a good place for more automation since the type of data in each block is the same.
+  - I also want to change a bunch of things for elements in the map itself, I would like to change the text in the pop-up window of each marker and style it a bit nicer, as well as close the window when you click on another marker, since they all stay open if you keep clicking them.

+## Sample Clips - Desktop Display

+## Sample Clips - Mobile Display